miau/watobo-patched/README.md

 ﻿WATOBO - THE Web Application Toolbox
 ===
-WATOBO is a security tool for web applications.
+WATOBO is a security tool for testing web applications.
 It is intended to enable security professionals to perform efficient (semi-automated) web application security audits.

 Most important features: